 If you’re looking for some leg-day inspiration, it’s time to talk deadlifts… specifically dumbbell sumo deadlifts.

-In this handy exercise guide, we delve into everything you need to know about the dumbbell sumo deadlift, including the muscles worked, benefits and potential alternatives that provide similar benefits.
+In this handy exercise guide, we delve into everything you need to know about the dumbbell sumo deadlift to help you decide if this movement is right for your overall fitness goals.

 How to do Dumbbell Sumo Deadlifts